Justification by Law or by Faith?, 1-14

 ‘It is not often enough seen that no obligations are imposed upon Abraham.
 Circumcision is not originally an obligation, but a sign of the covenant, like the rainbow in Genesis 9.
 It serves to identify the recipient(s) of the covenant, as well as to give a concrete indication that a covenant exists.
 It is for the protection of the promise, perhaps, like the mark of Cain in Genesis 4.
 The covenant of Moses, on the other hand, is almost the exact opposite.
 It imposes specific obligations on the tribes or clans without binding Yahweh to specific obligations.’
 (Mendenhall)

-Gal 3:19 What, then, was the purpose of the law?
-It was added because of transgressions until the Seed to whom the promise referred had come.
-The law was put into effect through angels by a mediator.
+3:19 Why then was the law given?
+It was added because of transgressions, until the arrival of the descendant to whom the promise had been made.
+It was administered through angels by an intermediary.

 It was added because of transgressions – ‘A plumb line can only prove that a crooked wall is crooked.
 No matter how you use it, a plumb line can’t make a crooked wall straight.
 The law was God’s plumb line, designed to show all people that they are crooked, or sinful.
 It was never intended to make us straight or righteous – and, indeed, it never could.’
 (Illustrations for Biblical Preaching, 212)